Hello lovelies!

 This was taken during our walking food tour in Ginza and the surrounding neighborhoods.
 I LOVED IT, TOO!
 Our guide was kind and wonderful.
 She showed us customs of the area, and what Tokyo citizens eat (and do) for fun.
 I could not recommend it enough!

 These was some of the bar snacks we ate while grabbing drinks at the izakaya.
-We booked our tours through Viator
+We booked our tours through Viator.

 Walking through Ueno Park and enjoying the the spiritual areas around the city.